diku-dk/ap-e2024-pub/README.md

 their own solutions and cannot share implementations and report with other.
 You may discuss material and ideas.

+### General assignment rules

+The following rules apply to all assignments.
+They are intended to ease our correction process, and in particular to allow automated testing.
+Consider the assignments to be a specification or API that you are asked to implement.

+1. Do not modify the types of any definitions in the handout, except when the assignment text explicitly instructs you to do so.

+2. Do not rename or remove any definitions that are present in the handout, except when the assignment text explicitly instructs you to do so.

+3. Do not remove anything from module export lists.

+4. Do not rename modules or otherwise modify the file tree.
+(You may add new files if you wish, although it is rarely necessary.)

+5. When handing in, you must hand in a complete workable program (including unmodified files from the handout).

+6. When handing in, do not include temporary build files (such as `dist-newstyle`), editor backup files, or various other computer detritus.
+Run e.g. the `tree` command and read the file listing and ponder for each file whether it is something it makes sense to hand to your TA.
+At a *minimum*, run `cabal clean` before handing in.

+Violation of these rules will result in points deductions.
+If you violate these rules at the exam, it will negatively influence your grade.

 ## Exam

 The exam will be a multi-day take-home exam held in one of the exam